KatherineTurpenoff/ELK_Stack_Project/README.md

 - nano filebeat-config.yml

-You can use the keyboard command control+w to search for the key words "output.elasticsearch" and "setup.kibana":
+You can use the keyboard command 'control+w' to search for the key words "output.elasticsearch" and "setup.kibana":

-Elasticsearch Example:
+- Elasticsearch Example:

   hosts: ["10.1.0.5:9200"]

- Kibana Example:
+- Kibana Example:

 setup.kibana: